Omar al-Bayoumi: Income

-Al-Hazmi and Al-Mihdhar
+Connection with hijackers Al-Hazmi and Al-Mihdhar

 On 15 January 2000, after attending the 2000 al-Qaeda summit for Al Qaeda members in Kuala Lumpur, Malaysia, future 9/11 hijackers Nawaf al-Hazmi and Khalid al-Mihdhar flew from Bangkok, Thailand to Los Angeles, California.
 Al-Bayoumi reportedly helped these two hijackers to settle in the United States, eventually finding them housing in the neighborhood where he resided.
 During the period that he did so, his salary greatly increased.

 The final 9/11 Commission Report noted:

-Hazmi and Mihdhar were ill-prepared for a mission in the United States. ...
+"Hazmi and Mihdhar were ill-prepared for a mission in the United States. ...
 Neither had spent any substantial time in the West, and neither spoke much, if any, English.
 It would therefore be plausible that they or [Khalid Sheikh Mohammed] would have tried to identify, in advance, a friendly contact for them in the United States. ...
 We believe it unlikely that Hazmi and Mihdhar ... would have come to the United States without arranging to receive assistance from one or more individuals informed in advance of their arrival."

 After they landed, Al-Bayoumi met them at the Mediterranean Gourmet Restaurant on Venice Boulevard.
 He invited them to move to San Diego with him, where he found them an apartment, co-signed the lease, and advanced them $1,500 to help pay for their rent.
 (The 9/11 Commission, however, concluded that "[n]either then nor later did Bayoumi give money to either Hazmi or Mihdhar.")
 Al-Bayoumi also helped them obtain driver's licenses, rides to the Social Security office, and information on flight schools.
 While they lived across the street from al-Bayoumi, they had no furniture, they constantly played flight simulator games, and limousines picked them up for short rides in the middle of the night.
 Their neighbors later said they perceived them as strange.
 They later moved into the house of Abdussattar Shaikh, a friend of al-Bayoumi's, who was secretly working as an FBI informant at the time.

 An October 2012 FBI report (declassified several years after it was written) named Fahad al-Thumairy, a Saudi Islamic Affairs official and King Fahd Mosque imam, as having worked with al-Bayoumi.
 The report also named a third man, Mussaed Ahmed al-Jarrah, who allegedly had ordered al-Bayoumi and al-Thumairy to assist the hijackers; this man's name was not declassified, but was accidentally revealed when the FBI neglected to redact his name from a document filed in April 2020.